Chjabbour/ReservationApp/README.md

 Select PerfMgmtStore and PerfMgmtStoreEar and click finish

-Now you need to add the version of Java we are using for the project
+### Using the correct Java version for the project

 In your browser go to the link: https://www.oracle.com/java/technologies/javase/javase8-archive-downloads.html